 If any part of Supplier's Work is dependent upon work performed by others or subcontracted consistent with the terms herein, Supplier shall inspect and promptly report to AT&T any defect that renders such other work unsuitable for Supplier's proper performance.
 Supplier's silence shall constitute approval of such other work as fit, proper and suitable for Supplier's performance of its Work.
 Any use of a subcontractor must be approved by AT&T before commencement of the Work.
 Where a portion of the Work is approved to be subcontracted, Supplier remains fully responsible for performance thereof and shall be responsible to AT&T for the acts and omissions of any subcontractor.
 Supplier shall require all subcontractors performing work for Supplier or who may enter upon the Work site to maintain the same insurance requirements as those set forth in the Insurance Section of this Agreement.
-Nothing in this Agreement and, specifically, to compliance with the Insurance Section of this Agreement.
+Nothing in this Agreement shall create any contractual obligation nor other liability of AT&T to any subcontractor or its employees.
+Supplier agrees to bind every subcontractor to the terms of this Agreement and, specifically, to compliance with the Insurance Section of this Agreement.